AdaCore/gnatcoverage/testsuite/Qualif/Ada/mcdc/MixedConstructs/req.rst

-MCDC expectations for mixes of various statement and decision constructs
+MCDC requirements for mixes of various statement and decision constructs
 ========================================================================

 .. rubric:: Requirement(s)